DreamOfTheRedChamber/system-design-interviews/network/loadbalancer.md

 * Cons:
   * Low Performance (A single server could support roughly 50K QPS) when compared with LVS (Layer 4 - Transport layer software, A single server could support 800K QPS) or F5 (Layer 4 hardware, a single device supports 2000K - 8000K QPS)
   * Security: Usually don't have security features built-in place

-### Reverse proxy (e.g. Nginx)

-* Steps:
-  1. Client's requests first reach reverse proxy.
-  2. The reverse proxy forwards requests to internal servers and gets the response.
-  3. The reverse proxy forwards the response to clients.
-* Pros:
-  * Integrated together with reverse proxy.
-No additional deployment.
-* Cons:
-  * Reverse proxy operates on the HTTP layer so not high performance.
-It is usually used on a small scale when there are fewer than 100 servers.
-* There is a flow chart [Caption in Chinese to be translated](https://github.com/DreamOfTheRedChamber/system-design-interviews/tree/b195bcc302b505e825a1fbccd26956fa29231553/images/loadBalancing-ReverseProxy.png)

 ## Network/Transport/DataLink layer (e.g. Nginx Plus, F5/A10, LVS, HAProxy)